 The 2 year old inevitably dumped the beads out.
 (You knew that coming, right?)
 They played with them for a while and eventually, the beads were everywhere.

 When it was time to get ready to leave, I asked them to clean them up.
 10 minutes later, not much progress had been made.
 I was irritated, the baby was crying, they were arguing.
 Addie (4) was upset because Emma (2) wasn’t really helping and she was the one who dumped them out in the first place.

 So I did what any self-controlled, highly -caffeinated, holy-spirit filled mother would do.
 I yelled, “Work on cleaning them up until it’s done.
 Whichever ones I have to clean up, I’m throwing in the trash.”

-Well that sent the 4 year old into frantic cleanup, borderline meltdown mode: “Emma, come on.
+Well that sent the first born 4 year old into frantic cleanup, borderline meltdown mode: “Emma, come on.
 Help me faster.
 Mommy please don’t throw my beads away!!
 I love them all.
 Emma’s not helping,” and on it went.

 In like 3 seconds, almost everyone was crying.

 As the situation unfolded, I wanted to back-peddle, address it differently.
 But the threat was out there.

 Frustrated, I’d spoken impulsively.
 Then, I felt like I had to follow through.